tomtactom/Rankify/README.md

 ```

 This populates `data/rankify.sqlite` with random scores for every card set so
 that the norm tables become visible.
+If you prefer to trigger the generation via
+your browser, simply open `scripts/generate_demo_data.php` in a web browser.
+The
+script immediately responds while the data is created in the background.

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.